At least 50 people have died across the U.S. in 'once-in-a-generation storm'

 "This has been called a generational storm — a once-in-a-generation storm," Brown said.
 "It's unlike anything that even the city of Buffalo is used to getting."

+Conditions were made particularly treacherous by rain earlier in the week: Roads were slick and icy, then hidden entirely by whiteout conditions.

-The city's current death toll, 14, is expected to rise.
-A driving ban in the region and airport closure remained in effect Monday.
+The city's current death toll, 14, is expected to rise as search-and-rescue operations continue.

+A regional driving ban and airport closure remained in effect as of Monday.
+New York Gov. Kathy Hochul deployed over 400 National Guard troops to the area and sent an emergency declaration request to the White House.

+"It is frightening.
+It is exasperating.
+You're just saying, 'When is this going to end?' " Hochul said during a news conference Monday afternoon.
+"I understand that pain and frustration intensely. [...]
+But the most important thing is: Please stay home for the next day or so."

-"At one time, over 20,000 people were without power in the city of Buffalo," Brown said.
+Brown told NPR that over 20,000 people were without power in Buffalo at one point.

 "That number is now below 10,000, and we will continue to work aggressively and strategically with National Grid all day today to continue to reduce that number and get everyone's power restored," he added, referring to the local utility.